 TSMC believes that pollution prevention is one of a corporation’s most important responsibilities.
 TSMC’s pollution prevention is based on the ISO 14001 environmental management system, and uses the "Plan-Do-Check-Act" management model to promote continuous improvement.
 We believe that conserving raw materials, energy, and resources as well as reducing waste and pollutants both saves production costs and protects the environment.

 Source Reduction – Raw Materials Usage Reduction

 TSMC seeks to optimize processes to minimize raw material use and waste production, protecting the environment while reducing costs at the same time.
 TSMC has a designated unit that periodically reviews raw materials reduction performance.
 Internally, we optimize our process recipe for raw material usage, which can not only reduce production cost but also reduce the generation of pollutants and wastes.
 Externally, we require our process tool suppliers to review and minimize the chemical usage step by step.
-We are now discussing with our process tool suppliers to adopt the SEMI-S23 guideline to optimize the consumption of energy, resource and chemicals.
-We have also included SEMI-S23 as a process tool procurement specification.

 Water Pollution Control